Signs of Teenage Depression -Teenage Suicide and Prevention

 How To Find Out What's Going On With Your Child

 I'm sure I am going to have a lot of people that will disagree with me, but hear me out before you think I'm a bad mother.
 I believe in spying or snooping on your teen, When it's necessary.
-I know it's an invasion of their privacy, and they deserve have their privacy, but sometimes, it's warranted and you would be surprised at what is going on with your child.
-If your child won't talk to you, and you can't find a reason for his/her isolation.
-I wrote an article on spying on your child, and you may want to read it.
-I tell you basically, why it's okay in SOME instances.
-You can read the article by clicking the this link > Spying on Your Teen
+I know it's an invasion of their privacy, and they deserve to have their privacy; but sometimes, it's warranted and you would be surprised at what is going on with your child.
+If your child won't talk to you, and you can't find a reason for his/her isolation, then perhaps you need to sit and ask your child what is going on with his/her life.
+Don't be surprised hoowecer, if you get an answer as this : "Nothing is wrong!
+Why do you keep bugging me about it?"

 Sleeping During Day is Sign of Depression